ethanhart/pypacc/README.md

     - ported portions of code from C# to python

 - Nikolaj Olsson
-    - wrote the software this project is based on
+    - wrote the PAC decoding logic

 Information